etsaone/etsa/Constitution.md

 To add a new State in the commonwealth, the Federal Congress shall need 75%+ majority votes in both the Houses.
 The consent of the sitting President, the Monarchy and consent of the Federal Supreme Court shall also be needed, thereof, to create a brand new state.

+## Amendment XI

+This constitution shall now grant Congress the authority to create a new said constitution (in times of inactivity) that shall stay in place as long as this amendment itself is reverted in favour of reinstatement of the Seventh Amendment.

 ---

 # Preamble